LouiS0616/pyokaka/README.md

 ## Demo

 **As command line tool**\
-Use as REPL just by calling.
+Use as REPL just by calling from terminal.
 To quit, send EOF.
 ```cmd
 $ python -m pyokaka.okaka